Resources for Seasonal Employees

 You qualify for most optional insurance plans, which include accidental death and dismemberment, long-term care, and life insurance.
 The only optional insurance plans that you do not qualify for are long- and short-term disability.

-Since Uplift Your Benefits is required, when will I get credit for taking the workshop?
+Since the workshop is required, when will I get credit in Workday?

-Uplift Oregon works with your agency and the state to assure you get credit for taking Uplift Your Benefits in Workday.
+Uplift Oregon works with your agency and the state to assure you get credit for taking Understanding Your Seasonal Benefits Package in Workday.
 However, there could be a lag between attending the webinar and credit being given in Workday.
-If you do not see the requirement as having been met in Workday after a week, please contact us at [email protected].
+If you do not see the requirement as having been met in Workday after a week, please contact us at Uplift.Oregon@RISEpartnership.org.
 Please include your name, date you attended, and your OR number, and we can help get you entered.